Ahmed-Maher77/Task-Manager__ToDo-App/README.md

 # **Task Manager Pro - To-do App**

 A modern and intuitive task management web application designed to help you stay organized and productive.
-With a clean interface, responsive design, and seamless user experience, Task Manager makes it easy to create, edit, and manage your daily tasks efficiently.
+With a clean interface, responsive design, and seamless user experience, Task Manager makes it easy to create, search, edit, and manage your daily tasks efficiently while also tracking progress to keep you on top of your goals.

 ---